hashim19/TTS_demo/README.md

-# Speaker-Specific-ASD
+# TTS-demo

-This repository contains code for protecting famous figures from audio deepfake attacks.
+This repository contains a demo code for generating LJspeech voice from text.

 ## Installation